The Adorable Outcast

 The Adorable Outcast is a 1928 Australian silent film directed by Norman Dawn about an adventurer who romances an island girl.
 The script was based on Beatrice Grimshaw's novel Conn of the Coral Seas.
 It was one of the most expensive films made in Australia until that time, and was Dawn's follow up to For the Term of His Natural Life (1927).
 It did not perform as well at the box office and helped cause Australasian Films to abandon feature film production.

-For the American market, the film was retitled Black Cargoes of the South Seas.
+For the American market and with sound added, the film was retitled Black Cargoes of the South Seas.

 Synopsis

 A young adventurer, Stephen Conn (Edmund Burns) is in love with an island girl, Luya (Edith Roberts).
 An evil blackbirder Fursey (Walter Long) kidnaps Luya to get hands on some gold, but Stephen rescues her with the help of Luya's tribe.

 When it is revealed that Luya's parents were white, she and Stephen are married.